Chaseao/CodeMaker/README.md

 What I Learned
 ===============
 - How to use the JFrame architecture
-- How to use object oriented programming to reduce code reussage
+- How to use object oriented programming and the strategy pattern to reduce code reussage
-- How to decrypt and encrypt strings